Particular/docs.particular.net/servicecontrol/plugins/custom-checks.md

 ### Custom check

 A custom check is executed once when the endpoint host starts.
-NServiceBus assembly scanning mechanism detects a class inheriting from `CustomCheck` and creates an instance.
-The check should happen in the constructor and the result should be communicated back using either `ReportPass` or `ReportFailed` methods.
+NServiceBus assembly scanning mechanism detects a class inheriting from `CustomCheck` and creates an instance of that class.
+The check should happen in the constructor and the result needs to be communicated back using either `ReportPass` or `ReportFailed` methods.

 snippet:CustomCheck